 Congress has not advanced standalone energy legislation in over a decade, but a changing energy landscape has industry advocates asking for more bills to incentivize innovation and further deployment of new technologies.

 The electric utility industry is undergoing a number of changes, driven in part by tax credits and other incentives supporting the clean energy sector.
 But concern over the future of the sector is building as several federal renewable energy tax credits start phasing down in 2020.
-Clean energy advocates are exploring the potential to include tax credit incentives in a must-pass omnibus spending bill.
+House Democrats unveiled draft language for a legislative package of clean energy tax credits in November.

 “It’s a tough environment to legislate in,” Greg Wetstone, president and CEO of the American Council on Renewable Energy (ACORE), told Utility Dive.
 “There's not many vehicles moving.”